bootcamp-s18/pac-man/docs/README.md

 The maze is generated using a tile system.
 Any reference to “tile”, “map”, “render”, etc.. will be in reference to the construction of the maze itself.

-Tiles with ID 10 are tiles that contain pellets.
-Tiles with ID 99 are empty spaces.

 “Now I am become Death, the destroyer of worlds”.
 ― the Bhagavad-Gita